ministryofjustice/moj-frontend/docs/components/date-picker.md

 {% example "/examples/date-picker", 590 %}

-INCLUDE SOMETHING HERE === You can disable specific dates (e.g. 17/10/2024, 18/10/2024, 19/10/2024).
+ADD SOMETHING HERE === You can disable specific dates (e.g. 17/10/2024, 18/10/2024, 19/10/2024).

-INCLUDE SOMETHING HERE === You can disable days of the week (e.g. every Saturday and Sunday).
+ADD SOMETHING HERE === You can disable days of the week (e.g. every Saturday and Sunday).

+ADD SOMETHING HERE === Date pickers with lots of disabled dates isn't a good experience for a user.
+For example, if using a date picker to book an appointment, it may be easier for users to show them a list of available appointments as radio buttons.

 ## From and to dates